M1 Visa travel health insurance

 Credit: US Immigration Visapro

-Difference between M1 and M1 visas
+Difference between M1 and F1 visas

-The M-1 Vocational Student visa differs from the F-1 Academic Student in that the M-1 student:
+The M-1 Vocational Student Visa differs from the F-1 Academic Student in that the M-1 student:

 • Cannot change their educational objectives